January 3, 2023

 About the Nashville Zoo

-After debuting in neighboring Cheatham County in 1991, the Nashville Zoo took over the 188-acre Grassmere property – located just 6 miles south of downtown Music City – and reopened in 1997.
+After debuting in neighboring Cheatham County in 1991, Nashville Zoo took over the 188-acre Grassmere property – located just 6 miles south of downtown Music City – and reopened in 1997.

 Behind-the-Scenes Tours